DuckyBoi-XD/Python-Learn-Gamble/README.md

 4) My end projct is a gambaling game.
 Now I'm not really planning to create a new gambaling game so I'm going to just recreate gambaling games that there already is.
 For my game I'm planning to have a game where you can access all kind of gambaling games.
 For those games I'm planning to have: Blackjack, roulette, slots and ride the bus.
 If I can, I want to try to create some other games liks, poker, liar's dice and liar's deck.
-These games are more difficult because I would need to create a computor player or an AI or the player to verse (for make it connect to
+These games are more difficult because I would need to create a computor player or an AI or the player to verse (for make it connect to real life people but I ain't that good).

-real life people but I ain't that good).
+I have reserched into my next game where I'm going to add common casino games.
+I also need to figure out how to use pygame and pygbag.